souslesens/souslesensVocables/README.md

 ## Prerequisites installation

-souslesensVocable need the following prerequisites:
+souslesensVocable needs the following prerequisites:

 * Nodejs
 * A sparql endpoint with public access